materialsproject/atomate2/docs/user/codes/openmm.md

 ```

 In a more complex simulation we might want to scale the ion charges
 and include custom partial charges.
-An example with the Gen2
+An example with a EC:EMC:LiPF6
 electrolyte is shown below.
 This yields the `elyte_interchange_job`
 object, which we can pass to the next stage of the simulation.